AGE LIMIT: 12 Years

 - Accommodations: If you are arriving early to Cuba or staying after your Cuba Unbound tour, it is important to secure your accommodations ahead of time.
 We recommend using casa particulars (houses that rent rooms) which are available via AirBNB.
-Casas are typically an easier and less expensive option (most in the $20-50 range), as compared to hotels which are extremely limited and difficult to book in Cuba.
-Travel Agencies such as Cuba Travel Services can also assist with booking homestays or hotels.
+Casas are typically an easier and less expensive option (most in the $20-50 range).
+Travel Agencies such as Cuba Travel Services can also assist with booking homestays.
 Booking through a travel agency or AirBNB allows for advance credit card payment, minimizing the cash you’ll need to carry with you.

 - Ground Transportation: Taxi transport to your casa on night 0, as well as to return to the airport on Day 1, is very simple.
 We recommend using state run taxis.
 Make sure to have the address of your destination in hand and agree on the fare before getting in the cab.